GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ### Altering flow behavior

 There are a couple of ways to modify the behavior of the authentication flow.
-These are slight flow changes though.
-To achieve needs not covered in this section, you may want to open a [support ticket](https://support.gluu.org) for further assistance.
+However, these are minor flow changes.
+For changes not covered in this section, open a [support ticket](https://support.gluu.org) for further assistance.
 Customization may require programming skills in languages such as Python, Java, and Node.js.

 !!!
 Warning
     Wait at least 1 minute before testing all modications to give the server time to pick up configuration changes.

 #### Requiring email in profile

-Default implementation does not impose constraints around attributes requiredness with exception of `uid`.
-If you want to flag `mail` as required, you can specify so in your registered provider:
+The default implementation does not impose constraints around attributes requiredness other than `uid`.
+To flag `mail` as required, you can specify so in your registered provider:

 - In oxTrust, navigate to `Passport` > `Providers` and click on the provider of interest
 - Tick the `Request For Email` checkbox
 - Hit Update button

-With this simple change, to complete the login flow, a newcomer will be shown a page to enter their email after authenticating at the external provider (this won't be needed for subsequent logins).
-The value entered is stored in LDAP `mail` attribute.
-However, if an existing user has such email assigned already, authentication will fail.
+After this change, to complete the login flow, a newcomer will be shown a page to enter their email after authenticating at the external provider (this won't be needed for subsequent logins.)
+The value entered is stored in the LDAP `mail` attribute.
+However, if an existing user has the same email assigned already, authentication will fail.

 External providers may prompt users to authorize the release of personal attributes to applications, so depending on user settings the value may be present or not.
 This means that even if `requestForEmail` is enabled, there may be cases where users are not prompted because this piece of data is already known.

 #### Email account linking

-There are cases in which an external provider is trusted so you can change the default behavior of adding a new user entry locally, but binding an existing account to the person logging in.
+There are cases in which an external provider is trusted, so you can change the default behavior of adding a new user entry locally, but binding an existing account to the person logging in.
 This linking can be done via `mail` attribute.

 For example, suppose you have 3 users in your Gluu local LDAP: Larry (`larry@acme.com`), Moe (`moe@acme.com`), and Curly (`curly@acme.com`).
 When you enable email account linking for provider "XYZ" and certain user logs in through XYZ to access your application, he will be logged as Moe as long as his email is "moe@acme.com" at XYZ.